 Homepage Title Tag

 The SEO title tag is one of the most important element of on-site search optimization.
 It should include your business name along with the main keyword phrase you are targeting.
-You should write this title tag in fewer than 70 characters and in a way that is appealing to search visitors, as they will see it in search results.
+You should write this title tag in less than 70 characters and in a way that is appealing to search visitors, as they will see it in search results.